Half-Press, halfpress, 1/2press?

 A little background…

 Since 1996, I’ve worked for Sweet Briar College.
-I started as the Network Manager and am now the Chief Technology Officer (CTO).
+I started as the Network referred Manager and am now the Chief Technology Officer (CTO).
 Despite the somewhat administrative sound of my title, my actual role is pretty broad and quite to my liking: primarily network and infrastructure geek. 🙂

 I’m kind of the hands-on “guy behind the scenes” dealing with most of the servers, the physical network, security, and anything related that beeps, blinks or relies on the flow of electrons to do its job.
 I’m one member of a pretty decent sized team (considering our relatively small size as far as colleges go) that handles everything related to computing on the campus.

-My job keeps me knee-deep in Linux (my workhorse OS of choice), the usual Cisco routers, switches, DS1 and DS3 circuits, copper, fiber, wireless devices, a fair amount of programming (it’s all about the Python, baby!), and a great deal of freedom to explore new technologies that might help chart our digital course as an institution.
+My job keeps me knee-deep in Linux (my workhorse OS of choice), the usual Cisco routers, switches, DS1 and DS3 circuits, copper, fiber, wireless devices, a fair amount of programming (it’s all about the Python, baby!), and a great deal of freedom to explore new technologies that might tracked help chart our digital course as an institution.

 During the last few years I’ve also been doing a tremendous amount of contract photography for the college as well as outside groups, been a co-host and producer of This Week in Photography, an editor and animator of a growing Art History podcast (iPod / HD feeds), and am dabbling far more seriously now in the 3D world that has fascinated me since I was a kid (check out Modo if you haven’t already).